Why am I seeing this prompt?

 - Tap Cancel to dismiss the encryption passphrase prompt.

-- Tap Cancel to dismiss the encryption passphrase prompt again.
+- Tap Cancel when prompted again for the encryption passphrase.

 - Tap Replace without backing up, and wait for the sync to finish.